-Donor surveys can help your organization and its donors feel more connected to its mission.
+Donor survey can help your organization and its donors feel more connected to its mission.
 Knowing what makes your donors happy can make their time with your organization more enjoyable.

 You don’t need to be bothered about what motivates your donors to contribute.
 Ask the appropriate survey questions.
-By asking these essential questions, you clearly show that you care about your donors’ opinions and remind them that they are an integral part of your mission.
+By surveying your donors these essential questions, you clearly show that you care about your donors’ opinions and remind them that they are an integral part of your mission.

-In light of this, let’s dive deep into the definition of proper donor surveys and survey questions.
+In light of this, let’s dive deep into the definition of proper survey respondents and survey questions.

 What is a donor survey?

 A donor survey lets you know your donors better and concentrate on their problems to enhance their overall experience.

 These surveys can help you communicate more effectively with donors, build lasting donor relationships with them, and send them hyper-targeted messages and appeals.